gichukipaul/CoinLedger/README.md

 - Pagination is done **client-side**, as the full data is fetched at once for simplicity.
 - Coin details and favorites are persisted using **CoreData**.
 - Used **SwiftUI** for reusable components (like coin cells, buttons, chart view), and **UIKit** for navigation-heavy screens and complex table behaviors.
+- The app requires active internet connection, and incase the internet drops, there is a retry button.

 ---